borgbackup/borg/docs/internals.rst

 Encryption
 ----------

+.. seealso:: The :ref:`borgcrypto` section for an in-depth review.

 AES_-256 is used in CTR mode (so no need for padding).
 A 64bit initialization vector is used, a `HMAC-SHA256`_ is computed on the encrypted chunk with a random 64bit nonce and both are stored in the chunk.